 for long, and I have cause to recommend each.

 A few years ago I was thrilled to find a DVD compilation of childhood favorite The Electric Company.
-You can read a bit about it — and in particular its crossovers with predecessor Sesame Street — on the Muppet Wiki, as well as in more depth on Wiki-pedia.
+You can read a bit about it — and in particular its crossovers with predecessor Sesame Street — on the Muppet Wiki, as well as in greater depth on Wikipedia.